-In adults, some common presenting concerns include lack of desire, difficulty obtaining/maintaining arousal, genital pain with penetration, erectile disorder, premature ejaculation, desire discrepancy, difficulty achieving orgasm, low sex/no sex relationships, sexual orientation concerns, gender identity concerns.
+In adults, some common presenting concerns include lack of desire (wanting to have sex), difficulty obtaining/maintaining arousal, genital pain with penetration, erectile disorder, premature ejaculation, desire discrepancy, difficulty achieving orgasm, sexual concerns affected by past trauma, low sex/no sex relationships, sexual orientation concerns, gender identity concerns.

 I Notice You Work with Children and Teenagers.
 Do Sexual Issues Ever Come Up When You Work with Children or Teenagers?

-This question is something that arises from parents of potential clients.
+This question is something that arises from parents of potential clients from time to time.
 The literature tells us that humans are sexual beings throughout the lifespan, from birth to the end of life.
 Although not every child and teenage client will have a sexual concern, my specific sex therapy training leaves me well-equipped to address sexual issues or provide important education should the need arise during the course of treatment.
-Prior to becoming an AASECT Certified Sex Therapist, I was trained as a generalist.
-That means, I received training in child development as well as child psychological assessment and therapy, in addition to training with adults, families, and couples.
+Prior to becoming an AASECT Certified Sex Therapist, Dr. Hanzlik was trained as a generalist.
+That means, she received training in child development as well as child psychological assessment and therapy, in addition to training with adults, families, and couples.

-There are times when I see child/adolescents from the beginning of therapy who come in with sex-related concerns including watching pornography or "sexting", for instance.
+There are times when we see children/adolescents from the beginning of therapy who come in with sex-related concerns including watching pornography or "sexting," for instance.
 However, many times, children and teenagers who come to therapy due to issues related to anxiety, depression, or behavioral disorders have sexual concerns that arise during the course of therapy.
-For example, parents struggle with how to talk to their children and teens about sex in an age appropriate way.
+For example, parents may struggle with how to talk to their children and teens about sex in an age appropriate way.
 Children can struggle with maintaining appropriate physical boundaries.
 Teens begin puberty, have questions about what is happening physically/developmentally, are unsure how to navigate romantic or sexual feelings with their peers, and may struggle with sexual orientation or gender identity.
-During intakes with parents, prior to initiating therapy with a child/adolescent, I screen for certain sexual concerns that may arise at various developmental stages.
-I also have a specific conversation with parents about their family's values related to sexuality and their level of comfort with me addressing sexual topics with their child/adolescent.
+During intakes with parents, prior to initiating therapy with a child/adolescent, we screen for certain sexual concerns that may arise at various developmental stages.
+We also have a specific conversation with parents about their family's values related to sexuality and their level of comfort with us addressing sexual topics with their child/adolescent.

 What About Transgender Populations?

-As part of my training in sex therapy, I have obtained numerous continuing education credits in the area of transgender and gender nonconforming care.
-I work with children, adolescents, adults and their families who identify as transgender in the Indianapolis area.
-I follow the WPATH Standards of Care (version 7) as well as the recently adopted (August 2015) APA Guidelines for Psychological Practice with Transgender and Gender Nonconforming People.
+As part of training in sex therapy, we obtain numerous continuing education credits in the area of transgender and gender nonconforming care.
+At IPCI, we work with children, adolescents, adults and their families who identify as transgender in the Indianapolis area.
+We follow the WPATH Standards of Care (version 7) as well as the American Psychological Association's Guidelines for Psychological Practice with Transgender and Gender Nonconforming People (August 2015).